AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> The greatest test of courage on earth is to bear defeat without losing heart. — Robert Greene
+> Don't let the fear of losing be greater than the excitement of winning. — Robert Kiyosaki
 <!--END_SECTION:quote-->